What Does a Urologist Treat?

 3. Bladder Cancer

-Smokers put themselves at a higher risk for bladder cancer, the 6th most common cancer in the United States.
+Smokers put themselves at a higher risk for bladder cancer.
+In fact, smoking causes half of all bladder cancers in men and women.
+Pay particular attention to symptoms such as blood in the urine, painful urination, frequent urination, and pain in the abdominal area or lower back.
+Most bladder cancers are diagnosed at an early stage when the cancer is treatable.
 Treatments for bladder cancer include transurethral resection of the bladder tumor (TURBT), laser therapy, intravesical chemotherapy, and immunotherapy.

 4. Kidney Stones